Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 And the food!
 Fiin had a thing for Human foods.
 Maybe it wasn’t always his favorite but it was tasty and there were lotsa crunchy foods!
 He tasted sushi.
 And carrots.
 Daar was right, carrots were the **BESTEST.**

 Sadly the visit didn’t last long.
-They needed to get back quickly, though with the new (very much secret, heavily guarded, in trials) wormhole portal to Gao freshly installed…
+They needed to get back quickly, though with the new (very much secret, heavily guarded, in trials) wormhole portal to Gao freshly installed...

 ----

 **Unremarkable warehouse, Clan of Females, City of Kan Wo, Planet Gao**

-"…Who was that massive female?"
+"...Who was that massive female?"
 Fiin looked back at the portal, as if he could see the enormous female who guarded it at the Cimbrean end.

 "Oh, that was Myun, you like her?
 She seems fun!"

-"She…is very impressive."
+"She... is very impressive."
 Fiin flicked his ears in obvious interest.
 "And enthusiastic.
 And thorough, I didn’t know the Female’s guards were so good!"

 "Of course!
 We taught ‘em, then they taught *us!"*

-"Is she…"
+"Is she..."

 "Ask her!"

 "Oh."
-An ear-flick of relief, "I thought maybe you two…"
+An ear-flick of relief, "I thought maybe you two..."

 "Somehow we never seem to meet up," Daar mused wistfully.
 "Even *this* time I got the other Sister for Customs instead.
 Bummer.
 You gonna make a move?"

-"…I might have considered it.
+"...I might have considered it.
 It’s just she smelled a lot like—" Fiin didn’t get to complete his thought as their transportation arrived at that moment.
 There was much bustle and activity as they loaded up their cargo—last minute materiel required for Champion Genshi’s plan—and hurried off to their destination.

 ----

 "Nervous?"

-"…a little."
+"...a little."

 "Good!
 Don’t worry, you’ll do fine.
 Just remember what a Stoneback is, they’ll accept you."